goodloop/autoware_auto_mirror/src/common/measurement_conversion/design/measurement_conversion-design.md

 # Future extensions / Unimplemented parts
 At the time of writing, the measurement types capture only a subset of the information conveyed by the message types, e.g. only the `x` and `y` coordinates are extracted from a `geometry_msgs::msg::Pose`, but not `z` or any orientation.
 More comprehensive measurement types could be added.

-A second template that also extracts covariance information could be useful.

 Variants producing a double-precision measurement type could be added.